metosin/reitit/doc/advanced/composing_routers.md

     (r/options router)))
 ```

-New router with an extra route:
+We can now create a new router with an extra routes:

 ```clj
 (def router2